This page will share the details of all teams from the 2023 Formula 1 season. All teams will be reviewed individually. Let’s dive right into it!

 Zhou Guanyu – 24

-The name Alfa Romeo boasts Formula 1 connections dating back to the championship’s inception in 1950.
-Fast forward to the 21st century and Italian flare combines with Swiss sensibilities in a new era for the team formerly known as Sauber.
+The Alfa Romeo name has been intertwined with Formula 1 since the championship’s inception in 1950.
+Fast-forward to the 21st century and a fusion of Italian passion and Swiss precision defines a new era for the team that was formerly known as Sauber.

 Pierre Gasly – 10